 Few more egregious examples could be found than Drax, the largest coal-burning electric generating station in Britain, converted for partial firing with biomass in the name of decarbonization.
-Investigative journalists have repeatedly found that the millions of tonnes of wood pellets annually burned under its boilers - brought by oil-burning ships from as far away as the west coast of North America - are not made from waste wood as claimed, but from trees cut especially for this purpose.
+Investigative journalists have repeatedly found that the millions of tonnes of wood pellets annually burned under its boilers - brought by America - are not made from waste wood as claimed, but from trees cut especially for this purpose.
 The logging of primary forest, among our most valuable resources of biodiversity, to feed this vast maw is well documented by now.